anikachristopher/cli-project/README.md

 Hi! 👋

-You've opened a CLI project using an API which cretaes the ability to see different puppy food recipes.
-If you love puppies, and you love to cook, then you're in the right place.
+You've opened a CLI project using an API which displays clean jokes for your viewing pleasure.
+If you love a corny joke, you'll find this suits your taste.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cli/project`.
 To experiment with that code, run `bin/console` for an interactive prompt.